drupalprojects/views_datasource/README.txt

 Semantic Web clients and web mash-ups.
 Views Datasource plugins output content from node lists created in Drupal Views as:
   1)XML data documents using schemas like OPML and Atom;
-  2)RDF/XML data documents using vocabularies like FOAF and SIOC;
+  2)RDF/XML data documents using vocabularies like FOAF, SIOC and DOAP;
   3)JSON data documents in plain JSON or in a format like MIT Simile/Exhibit;
   4)XHTML data documents using microformat like hCard and hCalendar

 The project consists of 4 Views style plugins:
   1)views_xml - Output as raw XML, OPML, and Atom;
   2)views_json - Output as simple JSON and Simile/Exhibit JSON;
-  3)views_rdf - Output as FOAF and SIOC;
+  3)views_rdf - Output as FOAF, SIOC and DOAP;
   4)views_xhtml - Output as hCard and hCalendar.

 In Drupal 6.x, to use these plugins you should: